United States Southern Command: History

 In October 2002 a number of changes were made to the Unified Command Plan, including the creation of U.S. Northern Command.
 As part of these changes, Southern Command's Area of Responsibility changed decreasing its total boundary by 1.1 square miles.
 (14.5 million square miles (23.2 million square kilometers.)

 A new headquarters building was constructed and opened in 2010 adjacent to the old rented building in the Doral area of Miami-Dade County.
 The complex has state-of-the-art planning and conference facilities.
 The 45,000-square-foot Conference Center of the Americas can support meetings of differing classification levels and multiple translations, information sources and video conferencing.

 In 2012, as many as a dozen SouthCom service members, together with a number of Secret Service officers, were disciplined after they were found to have brought prostitutes to their rooms shortly before President Obama arrived for a summit in Cartagena, Colombia.
 According to the Associated Press seven Army soldiers and two Marines received administrative punishments for what an official report cited by the wire service said was misconduct consisting "almost exclusively of patronizing prostitutes and adultery."
 Hiring prostitutes, the report indicated, is a violation of the Uniform Code of Military Justice.

 In 2014, SouthCom commander Kelly testified that while border security was an 'Existential' threat to the country, due to Budget sequestration in 2013 his forces were unable to respond to 75% of illicit trafficking events.

 USSOUTHCOM's 2017-2027 Theater Strategy states that potential challenges in the future include transregional and transnational threat networks (T3Ns) which include traditional criminal organizations, as well as the expanding potential of extremist organizations such as ISIL and Hezbollah operating in the region by taking advantage of weak Caribbean and Latin American institutions.
 USSOUTHCOM also notes that the region is "extremely vulnerable to natural disasters and the outbreak of infectious diseases" due to issues with governance and inequality.
 Finally, the report recognizes the growing presence of China, Iran and Russia in the region, and that the intentions of these nations bring "a challenge to every nation that values nonaggression, rule of law, and respect for human rights".
 These challenges have been used to promote relationships between the United States and other governments in the region.

+On 4 August 2026, USSOUTHCOM activated Joint Task Force Western Hemisphere (JTF-WHEM) to replace Operation Southern Spear.
+JTF-WHEM will focus on a multinational coalition - Americas Counter Cartel Coalition (A3C) to be a rapid reaction force for anti-narcotics operations, transnational criminal organization operations and humanitarian operations.